odravison/odravison/README.md

 # Hi, I'm Odra 👋

-I'm an experienced Software Engineer passionate about crafting highly tested, scalable, and efficient distributed systems.
-Throughout my journey, I've worked with a wide variety of technologies and system designs, always with a focus on teamwork, adaptability, and continuous learning.
+Experienced software engineer.
+I’ve learned to working as a team member focusing on the goal and always helping the team to achieve it.
+I can say that I’m self-organized, borned curious for technology and everything that surround it, fast learner and a generalist software engineer.
+I have worked as a software engineer crafting highly tested, scalable, and efficient distributed systems with several types of technology, system designs, and software architecture.

 ---